benkiefer/ember-cli-gradle-plugin/README.md

 ## The BowerInstall Task
 ---------

-Shells out to bower and executes the install command.
+Executes the bower install command.
+Also executes the NpmInstall task to ensure bower is available.

 Example: